 Purchasing Show Tickets

 Tickets may be purchased at TPAC.org, by phone at 615-782-4040, and in person at the TPAC Box Office.
-Tell the ticket agent you need accessible seating or click on “I or someone with me has an accessible need” when purchasing tickets from TPAC online.
+Tell the ticket agent you need accessible seating or select your seats from the Accessible Area when purchasing tickets from TPAC online.

 Accessible parking convenient to TPAC and War Memorial Auditorium is designated on the north side of 6th Avenue, between Deaderick Street and Charlotte Avenue.
 Parking is free at any of the meters near TPAC with the required state permit displayed.
 Valet parking for performances at TPAC is provided by LAZ Parking and is available for $25 at the corner of Deaderick Street and 6th Avenue.